 Special Educational Needs at our school

 The Special Educational Needs Coordinator at the school is Christine Davies.
-She can be contacted by telephone on 01474 365303, e-mail – email@example.com or just pop into the dark green mobile building on the playground to see if she is available – she will always make time to see parents.
-If however she is in a meeting, Mrs Klingenbergs or the office will book you an appointment later that day or the next day.
+She can be contacted by telephone on 01474 365303, e-mail – firstname.lastname@example.org or just pop into the dark green mobile building on the playground to see if she is available – she will always make time to see parents.
+If however she is in a meeting, the office can book you an appointment later that day or the next day.
 We have a strong commitment to involving parents in every aspect of their children’s learning and development.

 Here at Lawn primary School we nurture and care for all of our pupils so that they can all reach their full potential and we do this by trying our utmost to cater for their individual needs.